-- 1 This is a report of the Public Places Bylaw Hearing Panel.
+- 1. This is a report of the Public Places Bylaw Hearing Panel.
 It summarises the submissions received on the proposed Public Places Bylaw and contains recommendations from the Panel altering the proposed Bylaw in certain respects.
-The proposed Bylaw (with the recommended changes highlighted) is attached to this report as attachment 1. - This report recommends the adoption of the Christchurch City Council Public Places Bylaw 2.
-2008, as attached to this report as attachment 2.
+The proposed bylaw (with the recommended changes highlighted) is attached to this report. - 2.
+This report recommends the adoption of the Christchurch City Council Public Places Bylaw 2008, as attached.